sondande/hw4-trees-sondande/README.md

 a.
 What is the accuracy you observed?

-accuracy: 0.9039145907473309
+accuracy: 0.5160142348754448

 b.
 Calculate a 95% confidence interval around that accuracy

-confidence interval:[0.8829055044099341, 0.9249236770847278]
+confidence interval:[0.48679828228334027, 0.5452301874675494]

 c.
 Compare the confidence intervals from your answer to Q1b and Q3b.
 What do you observe?
 What does this imply?

-The accuracy values are not significantly different.
-This also means that confidence intervals fall within one another.
-There is a slight change in the boundaries, however it is not significant enough to draw conclusions.
+The accuracy values are significantly different.
+This also means that confidence intervals do not fall within one another.
+When opticalDigits is run on categorical values, the accuracy is dropped to 0.51 from 0.89 when it was run on numerical values.
+This is a significant drop.
+This means that usual trees, ID3, do not work for this dataset.
+This implies that this dataset has continuous values that ID3 cannot handle.
+When it is run with numerical values parameter, i.e. C4.5 or CART unlike ID3, there is significant improvement in accuracy and confidence intervals.
+This shows that although ID3 fails to do well with continuous values, the improved models of C4.5 and CART fixes this problem with thresholds, creating binary classification via these thresholds, and therefore even classifying continuous attributes.

 4) Choose 9 new seeds (document in your README).
 Rerun your program on opticalDigit.csv using these 9 new seeds using both True and False as the final parameter